 As mentioned above, we have 2 methods for this task.
 Starting with the easy one below.

-Method #1: Using MonsterInsights to set up custom events tracking
+Method #1: Using MonsterInsights

 MonsterInsights makes Google Analytics easy!
 This plugin has many rare features like it makes it possible to add a Google Analytics stats dashboard in WordPress so that you don’t have to leave your site to get the site’s insights, track scroll depth to analyze user retention, and track authors in WordPress.